Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/_index.md

 Each recommendation should include a descriptive title, a short guidance section that contains additional detail on the recommendation, links to public documentation that provide additional information related to the recommendation, and a query to identify resources that are not compliant with the recommendation.
 The title and guidance sections alone should provide sufficient information for a CSA to evaluate a resource.

 Recommendations should not require the CSA to spend a lot of time on background reading, they should not be open to interpretation, and they should not be vague.
-Remember that the CSA delivering the WARA is reviewing a large number of Azure resources in a limited amount of time and is not an expert in every Azure service.
+Remember that the CSA delivering the WARA is reviewing a large number of Azure resources in a limited amount of time and is not an expert in every Azure resource.

 ### Examples

-- Good recommendation: Use a /24 subnet for the service
+- Good recommendation: Use a /24 subnet for the resource
 - Bad recommendation: Size your subnet appropriately

 Not all best practices make good APRL recommendations.
-If the best practice relates to a particular service configuration and can be checked with an ARG query, it probably makes for a good APRL recommendation.
-If the best practice is more aligned to general architectural concepts that are true for many service or workload types, we very likely already have a recommendation in the APRL WAF section that addresses the topic.
+If the best practice relates to a particular resource configuration and can be checked with an ARG query, it probably makes for a good APRL recommendation.
+If the best practice is more aligned to general architectural concepts that are true for many Azure resources or workload types, we very likely already have a recommendation in the APRL WAF section that addresses the topic.
 If not, consider adding a WAF recommendation to APRL.
 If neither is the case, APRL may not be the best location for this content.

 ## Automation Standards for Recommendations

-When creating recommendations for a service, please follow the below standards:
+When creating recommendations for an Azure resource, please follow the below standards:

 ### Recommendation categories